 Trekking to Traveller's Pass from Sary Mogol: A Complete Guide with Views of Lenin Peak

-I arrived in Sary-Mogol with a clear idea: I wasn't coming to conquer the summit of Lenin Peak, one of the highest mountains in Central Asia, but rather to experience being close to it, hiking through its landscapes, and experiencing the immensity of the glaciers and mountains surrounding it.
-For many, this place is the starting point for serious expeditions to the peak, but it's also accessible to those, like me, who are simply looking for a multi-day trek with incredible views and a direct connection with the nature of the Pamirs.
+For many, this place is the starting point for serious expeditions to the peak, but it is also accessible for those of us who, like me, are just looking for a multi-day trek with incredible views and a direct connection with the nature of the Pamir.

 Vista panorámica desde Traveler Pass durante el trekking al campamento base del Lenin Peak